Wild genus-zero quantum de Rham spaces: Normal forms/orbits

-\begin{rema} If the condition of Def.~\ref{def:nuts_connections} (1.)~holds, then up to based gauge one can assume that $\Lambda'$ commutes with $Q'$: the condition (2.)~is precisely that the projection of the residue on the $\ad_\mf g$-stabilizer of $Q'$ be semisimple.
+\begin{rema} If the condition of Def.~\ref{def:nuts_connections} (1.)~holds, then up to based gauge one can assume that $\Lambda'$ commutes with $Q'$: the condition (2.)~is precisely that the projection of the residue on the $\ad_\mf g$-stabilizer of (the coefficients of) $Q'$ be semisimple.
+Moreover, the former is equivalent to the following: there exists a maximal torus $T \sse G$, with Lie subalgebra $\mf t \ceqq \Lie(T) \sse \mf g$, such that $Q' \in \mf t (\!( \varpi )\!) \bs \mf t \llb \varpi \rrb$.\fn{ Again, beware that this description is coordinate-dependent, and that the intrinsic definition is rather as an element of $\mf t (\ms K \bs \ms O )$ (cf.~\cite[Def.~7.1]{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties}); if one insists in \emph{not} fixing a maximal torus from the start, then one should consider $\mb C \llb \varpi \rrb^{\ts}$-orbits of elements $Q'$ having semisimple commuting coefficients (cf.~\S~\ref{sec:coordinate_invariance}).} \end{rema}